waynodiablo/Oystercard/pills/github_pong.md

 Github Pong
 ============

 Github Pong involves pushing code back and forth over related Github branches to make for quick driver/navigator swaps when one is pairing using screen share.
-First you need to ensure that all parties have a fork of whatever repo is being worked on.
+First you need to ensure that all parties have a clone of whatever repo is being worked on.
 Then make sure that everyone has each other added as a remote, e.g.

 ```sh
 git remote add <pair-partner> <URL-to-pair-partners-repo>